arthurCreek/weather-api/README.md

 # WeatherAppAngular

 This is a simple Angular app fetching weather data from OpenWeatherAPI.
-Styling with TailwindCSS.
+Styling with TailwindCSS, basic testing.

+IMPORTANT: If you would like to download and use this project, update src/environments/environment-dev-example.ts to 'environment-dev.ts' with your own OpenWeatherAPI key.

 Here are a few screenshots of the pages with data, no data, error handling.
 ![current](https://user-images.githubusercontent.com/30580612/141376814-267d04c0-0783-4c75-baab-4dddb73eb871.JPG)